SeanSosikHamor/Website-BobHamor.com/content/_index.md

 ---
 header_image: "images/cover-image.jpg"
-header_headline: "ƒ/8 and Be There"
+header_headline: "ƒ/8 AND BE THERE"
-header_subheadline: "In Memory of Robert Banks Hamor"
+header_subheadline: "IN MEMORY OF ROBERT BANKS HAMOR"
 ---